 We know it’s a mouthful, but we’d be remiss if we didn’t add Declarative Rollup Summaries for Lookups to The Better List!
 The Better Partners team built The Better List to help you find the best possible tools for your business, while on a budget.
 Our tech geeks did the research for you, and based our recommendations on six parameters based on capability, cost, and customer service (check out this blog to get the full scoop on The Better List).

 First of all, in this case, “declarative” means click, not code.
-By entering values into fields, rather than custom coding, you won’t waste time trying to find syntax errors or write effective code.
+By entering values into roll up summary fields, rather than custom coding, you won’t waste time trying to find syntax errors or write effective code.

 Essentially, in Salesforce CRM, what Declarative Rollup Summaries for Lookups does is pull data from child records up to a new field in the parent record, allowing you to see a listing of data at a glance, rather than run a report over and over again.